Relintai/voxelman/README.md

 ### VoxelWorldMarchingCubes

 A marching cubes based Voxel World.
-Actually it uses a modified version of the Transvoxel tables.
-It is UV mapped.
+Actually it uses a modified version of the Transvoxel tables, because it is UV mapped.

 ### VoxelWorldCubic